shakurocom/iOS_Toolbox/README.md

 ### Manually

-If you prefer to not use CocoPods, than you can integrate any/all components from Shakuro iOS Toolbox simply by copying them to your project
+If you prefer not to use CocoaPods, you can integrate any/all components from the Shakuro iOS Toolbox simply by copying them to your project.

 ## License